 If you have encountered racism, particularly within Bethany North, the MRJR team is here to support you and work toward change and healing.
 If you are interested in learning more about racial justice, or in following Jesus in its pursuit, the MRJR team has opportunities and guidance to offer.
 Please email us at firstname.lastname@example.org for more information.

-Our team has compiled this comprehensive guide of resources for you to explore.
+Our team has compiled this comprehensive MRJR Guide of resources for you to explore.
 This guide is a starting point to help educate and identify further resources for your life-long journey to end racism.
 Educating yourself is important and the best entry into anti-racism work.
 Only you and the Holy Spirit can do this difficult work for yourself.
-Reject the desire to ask BIPOC folks (black, indigenous, People of Color) to explain racism for you.
+Reject the desire to ask BIPOC folks (black, indigenous, People of Color) to explain racism to you.
 They do not need your lack of knowledge to be added to their burdensome experiences of racism.
-This is not meant to shame, but to furthur open our eyes to God's reconciling work of the systemic racism in our land.
+This is not meant to shame, but to further open our eyes to God's reconciling work of the systemic racism in our land.